-At the IU School of Medicine South Bend campus, external funding for faculty research exceeds $2 million per year.
-The campus’s young faculty explore a wide range of critical issues in medicine, including the circuitry of pain and the genetics that drive mosquitoes to spread malaria and Zika.
+At the IU School of Medicine-South Bend campus, external funding for faculty research exceeds $2 million per year.
+The campus’ young faculty explore a wide range of critical issues in medicine, including the circuitry of pain and the genetics that drive mosquitoes to spread malaria and Zika virus.
 Through collaborative partnerships with Notre Dame, faculty at the South Bend campus conduct research in excellent facilities and benefit from strong support from local service cores.
-Moreover, students at IU School of Medicine—South Bend have opportunities to work with basic science and clinical faculty in their labs throughout the academic year.
+Moreover, students at IU School of Medicine-South Bend have opportunities to work with basic science and clinical faculty in their labs throughout the academic year.

 Harper Cancer Research Institute

 In collaboration with University of Notre Dame faculty, IU School of Medicine-South Bend faculty formed the Harper Cancer Research Institute.
 The institute fosters critical research on breast, ovarian and pancreatic cancer and leukemia.
 While winning prestigious federal awards and support through private grants, faculty members at the South Bend campus have also been awarded Indiana University’s highest honors for their research and findings in cancer, genetics and infectious disease.

 IU School of Medicine students at the South Bend campus can enrich their studies and training by participating in a variety of research opportunities on campus and throughout the community.
 With support from a summer stipend program, South Bend’s medical students often spend the summer between first and second year working in faculty labs with the goal of publishing findings and presenting at national conferences.
 Medical students in South Bend can also participate in IU School of Medicine student research programs at other campuses.